Cog-Creators/Red-DiscordBot/docs/cog_guides/economy.rst

 **Description**

-Set the balance of user's bank account.
+Set the balance of a user's bank account.

-Passing positive and negative values will add/remove currency instead.
+Putting + or - signs before the amount will add/remove currency on the user's bank account instead.

 Examples:
     - ``[p]bank set @Twentysix 26`` - Sets balance to 26